 Featured right: Royal College of Art graduate Elke Sada produced a collection of intricate expressionist inspired ink drawings for the premises.
 Each work is a response to the intonations in pieces of classical music.

-A triptych by the artist Lily Ludlow features in the hotel bar Tata.
+A triptych by Lily Ludlow features in the hotel bar Tata.
 Ludlow's artworks explore three archetypes of the biblical character ‘Rebecca,’ envisioning myths of romance, betrayal, and forgiveness.